jpt13653903/ALCHA/Wiki/MarkDown/Declarations.md

 `max_delay`    | `"0"`     | Specifies the maximum output delay of an external register, in relation to `input_clock`

 ### Timing Constraints
-As indicated in the table above, signal attributes can be used to specify external peripheral timing requirements.
+As indicated in the table above, net attributes can be used to specify external peripheral timing requirements.
 These timing attributes are specified as if there are no PCB or trace delays.
-When the signal is connected to a pin, the trace delays and pin capacitance specified by the pin attributes are used in conjunction with the signal timing attributes to calculate the appropriate external timing constraints.
+When the net is connected to a pin, the trace delays and pin capacitance specified by the pin attributes are used in conjunction with the net timing attributes to calculate the appropriate external timing constraints.
 An example is provided below:

     :::C++
     // PCB trace delays in the pin definitions: